Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

 ## Analysis
 Analysis process accessible through notebooks/visualization.ipynb.
-If you would like to run the analysis code yourself, download SQL processed csv files and store in data/processed.
-Navigate to the project directory in your terminal and run:
+If you would like to run the analysis code yourself, navigate to the project directory in your terminal and run:

 ```
 python src/visualization.py
 ```

+This will regenerate outputs from processed data files.

 ### Sales Analysis